 While children, like adults, vary in the amount of sleep they need, how quickly they fall asleep, as well as how long it takes to resettle once they wake during the night, today's kids are a decidedly groggy group.
-A poll released earlier this year by the National Sleep Foundation (NSF) found that more than two-thirds of children sleep less than they should — less than even their parents realize.
+A poll from the National Sleep Foundation (NSF) found that more than two-thirds of children sleep less than they should — less than even their parents realize.
 Many fail to meet the minimum recommended hours during a 24-hour period.
 What's going on?

 The Sleep-Challenged Child